 A social audit assessment report can be made available for the company on the website of the company, which can be referred by the people who might plan to invest in the company.

-How to conduct Social Audit?
+How to conduct the Audits?

 Followings are the well-defined steps involved in the social audit.

-#1 Define the scope of the social audit:
+#1 Define the scope:

 Social auditing consists of the auditing of various departments and activities at the same time.
 Therefore, it is important for the auditor to establish the boundaries that mean he should decide what should be audited and what should not be audited during the auditing process.